 They can send the message you’re not available (married) …….

 …..that you attended the Naval Academy ( yes, I see your ring Annapolis man 🙂 )

 …..or that you’re from a culture not afraid to display wealth on the hands (think bling bling)

 Now be aware – wearing a signature ring is not a statement everyone will get.

 But like a lot of fashion choices, they’re there for the people who notice, and being part of the elite club that “gets it” is part of the fun.

 So if you’re someone who’s considering wearing a ring purely for the style of it (rather than just a wedding band), here are a few of the traditional associations for rings on fingers.

-Want to hear & see me talk about rings and symbolism of each finger?
-Click here to watch my video summary.
+Rather watch me talk about rings and symbolism of each finger?

 First – Right Hand vs. Left Hand